Consultant Head & Neck, and Microvascular Reconstruction Surgeon

 Location

-Patients are seen in the clinics at the heart of London with offices at the Shard, King Edward VII Hospital and London Bridge Hospital.
-These facilities are conveniently located and have multiple transport links including bus, underground and national rail services."
+Patients are seen in the clinics at the heart of London with offices at the Shard and Harley St. Surgery taking place at London Bridge Hospital.
+Conveniently located on the Southbank at London Bridge, it has multiple transport links including bus, underground and national rail services.

 Specialisms